 Florida-Friendly Landscaping™ (FFL) promotes research-based sustainable landscaping practices that save water and protect our natural resources.

-But FFL practices can be used for more than just creating and maintaining aesthetically pleasing residential landscapes.
-FFL’s nine principles are also great for creating edible landscapes of herbs, vegetables and fruits.
-A sustainably grown “kitchen garden” landscape can not only complement your FFL yard but provide a healthy food source as well.
+FFL's nine principles are not just for creating and maintaining aesthetically pleasing residential landscapes.
+They are also great for creating edible landscapes of herbs, vegetables and fruits.
+A sustainably grown “kitchen garden” landscape can complement your FFL yard and provide a healthy food source.

-Florida’s generally mild climate allows you to have an edible landscape almost year around.
-While you can build as ambitious an edible landscape as you want, creating an edible landscape need not be expensive or labor intensive.
-A modest container grown edible landscape can still produce a bountiful harvest.
+Florida’s generally mild climate lets you have an edible landscape almost year around.
+Creating an edible landscape need not be expensive or labor intensive.
+Even a modest container grown edible landscape can produce a bountiful harvest.

 Edible landscapes are also a natural at attracting bees, butterflies, and other natural pollinators.
 In neighborhoods, sustainably grown community gardens are a great way for residents to connect with both nature and one another, inspiring each other as they work together to grow their own healthy food.